chrismihm-ms/AVDQuickLinks/Entra ID poc.md

-# Azure Virtual Desktop Proof of Concept
+# Azure Virtual Desktop Proof of Concept using Entra ID Authentication
 Below is a basic outlinde of setting up an initial AVD Proof of Concept.

 ***Prereqs***